-At the realm’s center is a spot that mark the south pole, an excellent photo opportunity for all who visit.
-From there, guests may explore the beautiful environment.
+At the realm’s center is a spot that marks the south pole, an excellent photo opportunity for all who visit.
+From there, Guests may explore the beautiful environment.

 Embedded within the glistening hand-crafted ice are sculptures of penguins, the animal this area pays tribute to.
-All of SeaWorld’s attractions focus on the environment and nature and in the case of Antarctica, the penguin is the center of attention, particularly so in the new realm’s signature new ride, Empire of the Penguin.
+All of SeaWorld’s attractions focus on the environment and nature.
+In Antarctica, the penguin is the center of attention, particularly so in the new realm’s signature new ride, Empire of the Penguin.

 Antarctica: Empire of the Penguin ride

-At the heart of Antarctica is Empire of the Penguin, a unique ride featuring a wildly spinning and bouncing trip on trackless vehicles through colorful ice caverns.
-This attraction sends riders on a memorable journey following a penguin named Puck, seeing the icy area as he does through his imagination until reality sets in encountering a few natural enemies.
-It’s a surprisingly brief family-friendly adventure that’s part dark ride, part motion simulator, and certainly unlike anything else in any Orlando theme park.
+Antarctica’s heart is Empire of the Penguin, a unique ride featuring a wildly spinning and bouncing trip on trackless vehicles through colorful ice caverns.
+This attraction sends riders on a memorable journey following a penguin named Puck, seeing the icy area as he does through his imagination until reality sets in, encountering a few natural enemies.
+It’s a surprisingly brief family-friendly adventure that’s a part dark ride, part motion simulator, and certainly unlike anything else in any Orlando theme park.

-Take a spin on Antarctica: Empire of the Penguin in the video below, followed by further exploration and explanatio of the new ride and area.
+Take a spin on Antarctica: Empire of the Penguin in the video below, followed by further exploration and explanation of the new ride and area.

-Video - Antarctica: Empire of the Penguin full ride, queue, pre-shows, and penguin habitat
+Video – Antarctica: Empire of the Penguin full ride, queue, pre-show, and penguin habitat